The importance of learning through play in the early years

 The proprioceptive system is very closely linked and is responsible for sending information to our brain about the position our body is in within the environment.
 This includes telling us how far away we are from objects, what direction we are facing and it also tells us how much effort is being used to move our body.
 It allows us to navigate spaces efficiently and also helps us to skilfully manipulate objects.

-Just like the other senses, children need to learn each of them to reach motor milestones.
+Just like the other senses, children need to develop each of them to master physical skills.
 Activities you can do to support the development of the vestibular and proprioceptive system include anything that requires movement and navigation such as outdoor play areas.

 Play can happen anywhere and everywhere!
 It does not have to be in a room full of toys or during ‘playtime’.
 Play can occur at home, whilst out and about, having lunch, at the supermarket or even in the bath.